 - Article 10 Undergraduate students may be given priority to take liberal education courses in core areas designated by their academic program.
 International students may be given priority to take liberal education courses offered in English. - Article 11 Each college of the University shall specify or authorize its academic programs to specify the designated core areas of liberal education for students.
 In principle, the designated core areas for humanities shall be sciences and vice versa.
-The core area designation shall be reported to the Center for reference. - Article 12 In case a specialized course is a required course or is offered by the academic program students are graduating from, the credits earned from such courses shall not be counted towards the credit requirement for liberal education and core competencies courses, notwithstanding being on the approval list. - Article 13 Undergraduate students or students of bachelor's program of extension education admitted to the University in or after the Academic Year 2006-07 shall fulfill the credit requirement for general and liberal education courses in accordance with applicable regulations. - Article 14 The 8 core areas in the Regulations (applicable for students admitted in the Academic Year 2007-08 and after) refer to the following 4 core areas before amendments (applicable for students admitted in the Academic Year 2006-07 and before). - 1.
-"Literature and Arts," "Historical Thinking," "World Civilization," and "Philosophy and Moral Reasoning,": "Humanities" - 2.
+The core area designation shall be reported to the Center for reference.

+- Article 12 In case a specialized course is a required course or is offered by the academic program students are graduating from, the credits earned from such courses shall not be counted towards the credit requirement for liberal education or communication and career development courses, notwithstanding being on the approval list. - Article 13 Undergraduate students or students of bachelor's program of extension education admitted to the University in or after the Academic Year 2006-07 shall fulfill the credit requirement for general and liberal education courses in accordance with applicable regulations. - Article 14 The 8 core areas in the Regulations (applicable for students admitted in the Academic Year 2007-08 and after) refer to the following 4 core areas before amendments (applicable for students admitted in the Academic Year 2006-07 and before). - "Literature and Arts," "Historical Thinking," "World Civilization," and "Philosophy and Moral Reasoning,": "Humanities" - 2.
 "Civil Awareness and Social Analysis": "Social Science" - 3.
-"Quantitative Analysis and Mathematics" and "Physical Science": "Physical Science" - 4.
-"Life Science": "Life Science" - Article 15 Credits earned from liberal education and core competencies courses shall be counted toward the minimum credit requirement for graduation.
-For credits earned from course overload or those that shall not be counted towards liberal education and core competencies course requirements, the excess shall be counted towards the credit requirement for electives.
+"Quantitative Analysis and Mathematics" and "Mathematical, Digital, and Quantitative Analysis": "Physical Science" - 4.
+"Life Science": "Life Science" - Article 15 Credits earned from liberal education and communication and career development courses shall be counted toward the minimum credit requirement for graduation.
+For credits earned from course overload or those that shall not be counted towards liberal education and communication and career development course requirements, the excess shall be counted towards the credit requirement for electives.
 If otherwise stipulated by the academic program the student is enrolled in at the time of their graduation, the academic program's regulations shall prevail.